Quick-fire answers to our most frequently asked questions

 In this section we've put together some of the questions we frequently get asked about our tours and about travel in Japan.
-We have divided this section into 4 areas which relate to the different holidays we offer; General FAQs; Tour FAQs; Self-Guided Adventures FAQs; and Fully tailored trips FAQs.
-Choose link from above to move between the sections.
-The questions themselves are in the red box on the left of the screen and all you need to do is click on the link and you will be taken to our answer.
+We have divided this section into three areas according to the different kinds of holiday we offer: General FAQs, Small Group Tour FAQs, and Self-Guided Adventures FAQs.

 If you are travelling from the UK we would be delighted to arrange international flights for you.
 We can arrange flights from the UK to Japan with Virgin, BA, Emirates, Cathay Pacific and other airlines.
 If you would like international flights included please ask us for more details on the options available.

 International flights are not included as standard in our packages as we have clients coming to Japan from all over the world and like to give our clients the flexibility to make their own arrangements should this be more convenient.
 Even if you prefer to book your flights separately we are more than happy to provide advice and even look for where you might find the best fares.

 The major airports in Japan are Tokyo Narita Airport (NRT), which is one hour outside of Tokyo, and Osaka Kansai Airport (KIX), which is close to Osaka, Nara and Kyoto.

 If you are joining a Small Group Tour then you will need to book flights in time to join that tour.
 For Self-Guided Adventures or Exclusive Private Journeys you can of course travel whenever you like and we will fit the land arrangements around whichever flights you book.